 Energy Sector Compliance: Regulatory Outlook

 With the globally increasing dominance and effectiveness of technology, innovation in the energy sector is escalating, and the industry needs to keep up with the pace of change.
 Organizations should be ready to evolve and adapt to the ever-changing environment, successfully deal with any arising issues, and take opportunities to benefit from the innovation in the energy sector.
 The approach to compliance should become more holistic, enabling companies to resolve upcoming issues and threats in a cost- and time-effective manner.

 Main Prognosed Challenges in Energy Sector

-The energy industry faces numerous challenges, depending on the region, business specifics, regulatory, and law environment.
+With the energy sector growth, the industry faces numerous challenges, depending on the region, business specifics, regulatory, and law environment.
 They also relate to security and incident response.
 It is accompanied by changing regulations, e.g., the KRITIS and BSI IT-Grundschutz 2.0 in Germany.

 - Long-lasting effect of the COVID-19 crisis.
 According to the World Energy Outlook, the Recovery Scenario expects prolonged pandemic consequences.
 Given the global economy comes back to its pre-crisis state only in 2023, the rates of energy demand growth are the lowest since the 1930s.

 - Growing urge to harden security.
-Challenges in securing the energy sector and IT security have always been a critical issue for the energy sector and will continue to be the most burning topic this year.
-During the last 20 years, nearly 11,500 oil & gas pipeline-related incidents took place.
+Challenges in securing the energy sector and IT security have always been a critical issue and will continue to be the most burning topic the next few years.
+During the last two decades, nearly 11,500 oil & gas pipeline-related incidents took place.
 They resulted in approximately 320 fatalities and more than 1,300 injuries, which has led to an estimated $7Bn of direct costs to operators with an average cost per incident of ~$1MM.

 Compliance: Standards Overview for Energy Sector

 To maintain market competition and reputation, protect their assets, data, preserve business continuity and environment, boost innovation in the energy sector, organizations need to comply with a list of international regulations obligatory for this sector.